Debut Dialogues – Our First CPHI: In Conversation with Ninestars’ Leaders

 In the fast-paced digital world, where data is the backbone of decision-making, businesses increasingly rely on Optical Character Recognition (OCR) technology to process and extract information from vast amounts of documents.
 OCR is considered one of the key enablers of digital transformation, enabling organizations to convert physical documents into accessible digital data.

 However, not all OCR solutions are created equal.
 While basic OCR systems can help read and extract text from scanned documents, their accuracy can vary widely.
-The OCR accuracy impacts the overall quality of extracted data ans processes that depend on it, and ultimately the business’s bottom line.
+The OCR accuracy impacts the overall quality of extracted data and processes that depend on it, and ultimately the business’s bottom line.

 Inaccurate OCR = Business Risk